Experienced Defense for Louisiana DUI Charges

 - The Louisiana State board of Nursing

 These are only a few of the organizations that can access that information.
-An attorney familiar with the law and the changes can guide you through the expungement process.
+A Baton Rouge DUI/DWI attorney familiar with the law and the changes can guide you through the expungement process.

 Getting an Expungement in Louisiana

 First, you have to file a motion for expungement to get an expungement; it doesn’t happen automatically.
 Your lawyer will help you file the motion properly to prevent it from not going through.
 Generally, the filing fee ranges from $350 to $450, and on top of that there is a lawyer’s fee.
 In Baton Rouge city court, the filing fees can range from $100 to $350.

 You are only eligible for an expungement if:

 - You sustained a motion to quash

 - 5 years have passed since your sentence ended for certain misdemeanor convictions

 - 10 years have passed since your sentence ended for certain felony convictions

 - Defendant pleaded guilty and received a deferred sentence under article 894 or 893 and successfully completed probation